GOOD MORNING, ANGEL(S)

 Take some (more) time for yourself — Create the space to relax and do those miscellaneous things you enjoy to do: drink coffee or tea (from your favorite mug!), check your Insta feed, read a book, listen to podcasts, check your personal (i.e. non-work) emails.
 Doing these actions within an intentional time frame can allow you to enjoy them that much more rather than mindlessly going through the actions.

 Get ready, peacefully — with music, or a podcast, still playing in the background, get yourself ready for your day.
-Brush your teeth, wash your face, choose what you want to wear — and practice doing it mindfully.
+Brush your teeth, wash your face, do some oil pulling, choose what you want to wear — and practice doing it mindfully.

 As I mentioned above, these are general guidelines that can help connect you to your day and to yourself.
 Take what works and leave the rest.
 Although, I do recommend trying to incorporate some of the suggestions that sound atypical to you, even for just a couple of days, because…why not?